 How to Avoid Pinch Weld Damage

 If you thought that a slight bend at the pinch weld would not cause damage to your vehicle, you’d be wrong.
 Clip welding is often damaged due to improper use.
 Most cars have an L-shaped pinch welding underneath to keep them structurally strong.
 It can become brittle and cause water to collect in your vehicle.
-This could lead to more serious problems.
+It could lead to more severe problems.

 Do Not Jack From the Pinchweld Directly